featured image: a guide to e-commerce spelling and its history

 This decision was based on many factors, including that “email” is the spelling used most often in dictionaries.
 And that it’s the preferred spelling of most major style guides.
 This led to a single spelling for “email”.

 Using similar logic, you’d think AP would’ve chosen ecommerce over e-commerce.
-But They say:
+But they say:

 “AP uses hyphenated e- for generic terms such as e-commerce and e-strategies.
 One exception is email (no hyphen, which reflects use).
 For company names, use their preference: eBay.”